Get help now Make a donation

 What's a relevant person's representative?

-You can choose who you want your relevant person's representative to be if you have the capacity to do so.
+You can choose who you want this person to be, if you have the capacity.
 But there may be reasons that somebody isn't eligible to be your relevant person’s representative.
-For example, if they work for a care home or hospital, or they have a financial interest in those places.
+For example, if they work for a care home or hospital.
+Or if they have a financial interest in those places.

 If you don’t have capacity to choose your relevant person's representative, other people may choose a suitable person for you.
 Such as: